travel trailer basics will help lessen confusion, whether you're

 Unless you live in an area with some acreage, or are allowed to store your RV on site, you will have to consider some kind of storage for your travel trailer.
 The best thing is to have it on site, but that is not always permit-able.
 So do your research, and find a local storage facility that you can utilize when purchasing your RV.

-Last but not least, have you considered what type of insurance you may carry on your RV?
+Have you considered what type of insurance you may carry on your RV?
 RV insurance is different than your typical auto insurance, so make sure you are covered correctly on your policy.
+Good Sam Club also carries RV Insurance.

 Written By: Melissa & Scott